-Coffee is not a drink in Saigon anymore, but a part of culture.
-Coffee is not a smelling and delicious drink, but the talk while sipping coffee, relationship between people who love to drink coffee at the same places.
+Coffee is not a drink in Saigon anymore, but a part of the culture.
+Coffee is not a smelling and delicious drink, but the talk while sipping coffee, the relationship between people who love to drink coffee at the same places.
 Tourists coming to Saigon usually enjoy coffee at luxury bars, restaurants and cafes on main roads with great service while locals choose for them familiar corners.
 Old people prefer cafe stalls in local parks, teenagers and students prefer cheap take away coffee bought at moving drink stalls, the old timers only drink coffee at old cafes…

 How Saigon people enjoy coffee?